Multi Task Inverse Reinforcement Learning for Common Sense Reward: Experiments

 \section{Experiments}

-For our experiments, we use the Meta-world benchmark \cite{yu2019meta}.
+For our experiments, we use the Meta-world benchmark \cite{yu2020meta}.
 It provides a diverse set of robotic manipulation tasks, which share the same robot, action space, and observation space.
 Thus, this benchmark is suitable for evaluating the effectiveness and transferability of our inverse reinforcement learning method across various scenarios.
 We trained all policies using the Soft Actor-Critic (SAC) algorithm \cite{haarnoja2018soft}.
 In order to emphasize our primary goal of learning transferable rewards, we limit our experimental setup to Meta-world tasks on which SAC performed well, according to the Meta-world's paper.
-We used the exact training process and SAC hyperparameters as in \cite{yu2019meta}.
+We used the exact training process and SAC hyperparameters as in \cite{yu2020meta}.
 We repeat the experiments five times using different random initializations and report the mean and standard deviation of the performance.
 Using the Meta-world terminology, there are several distinct tasks, e.g., reach-wall and drawer-close.
 For each task, there are several variations with distinct targets.
 For example, in the drawer-close task, a different target would be a different location of the drawer.
 We also note that Meta-world has two versions for each task.
 All experiments in this paper use the second version, i.e., reach-wall is reach-wall-V2, and we omit the V2 for brevity. \\

-The goal of our experiments is to demonstrate that IRL fails to learn a useful cs-reward and that training the cs-reward on multiple tasks is the key to learning such a reward.
-To show that we perform several experiments, each time learning the cs-reward (which we will describe shortly) from a more diverse set of tasks.
-See Fig. \ref{fig:experiments} for a visual summery of our experiments.
+The goal of our experiments is to demonstrate that IRL fails to learn a useful cs-reward and that training the cs-reward on multiple tasks enables us to learn such a reward.
+To show that, we perform several experiments, each time learning the cs-reward (which we will describe shortly) from a more diverse set of tasks.
+See Fig. \ref{fig:experiments} in Appendix~\ref{app:exp_details} for a visual summary of our experiments.